Skip to main content

 This satellite image of the San Francisco Bay Area highlights the region's major faults, mountain ranges, and paleoshorelines—past positions of the coastline after the Last Glacial Maximum (LGM).
 The image shows how significantly sea level has risen over the past 18,000 years and contextualizes California’s dynamic coastline and tectonic setting.

-• Land Areas: The San Francisco Bay Area is shown in high-resolution satellite imagery, including the cities around the San Francisco Bay, Diablo Range to the northeast, and Santa Cruz Mountains to the southwest.
+• The San Francisco Bay Area is shown in high-resolution satellite imagery, including the cities around the San Francisco Bay, Diablo Range to the northeast, and Santa Cruz Mountains to the southwest.

-• Water Bodies: The Pacific Ocean lies to the west, and the San Francisco Bay is central in the image.
+• The Pacific Ocean lies to the west, and the San Francisco Bay is central in the image.

-• Farallon Islands are labeled offshore to the west, which were once accessible on foot during lower sea levels.
+• Farallon Islands are labeled offshore to the west, and were accessible on foot between 11,500 and 14,000 years ago

-• San Andreas Fault: Runs offshore parallel to the coast.
+• The San Andreas Fault runs offshore parallel to the coast.

-• Hayward Fault: Runs through the East Bay hills near Oakland and Berkeley.
+• The Hayward Fault runs through the East Bay hills near Oakland and Berkeley.

 • The map includes labeled shoreline positions representing times when sea levels were lower due to glacial ice storage: